andremendonca/dronejs/README.md

 Drone JS
 ========

-JavaScript framework for a kind of MVC, for now we call it VCI
+Lightweight JavaScript framework for a kind of MVC, but we call it MVCI
 --------------------------------------------------------------

-### Why VCI?
+### Why MVCI?

-Whe have Views, Controllers and Initializers (for now)
+Whe have Models, Views, Controllers and Initializers.

 ### How it works?